Mohamed Elrefaie

 Highlights

-We’ve released CarBench: a unified benchmark for high-fidelity 3D car aerodynamics and generalization testing.
+Nov 26, 2025A unified benchmark for high-fidelity 3D car aerodynamics.